aagnone3/website-hugo/content/post/openai-hide-and-seek-cheating/index.md

 ---
 title: "OpenAI's Hide-and-Seek Findings: The Systems Perspective"
-subtitle: The agents cheated, but let's talk about the system
+subtitle: The agents cheated, but what does that mean for the system
-summary: The agents cheated, but let's talk about the system
+summary: The agents cheated, but what does that mean for the system
 publication: Towards Data Science
 authors:
 - anthonyagnone